 The Education Award program is managed by the Board or its designee (e.g., Student Relations Committee).
 Awards are provided without regard to race, color, national origin, sex, religion, age, or disability.

-- Full time undergraduate or graduate student (part time grad/undergrad student enrolled at a minimum of 6 credit hours with proof of full time employment*) will be considered.
+- Full time undergraduate or graduate student (or part time graduate or undergrad student enrolled at a minimum of 6 credit hours with proof of full time employment*) will be considered.
 Undergraduate applicants should have an HR related major.
 Graduate focus should also be related to include, but not be limited to, MBA, MOD, and Organizational Leadership.